jawahermut/iron-final-Project/README.md

 # Employee Management
 <!-- ABOUT THE PROJECT -->
 ## Description of the project

-this is about a frontend website for final project it is about an employee have some tasks and the user can display a list of employee that can be modified or deleted also you can click on the details button to show more details about the employee the new employee page it is allow the user to create a new employee on the list and database , the last page it is list of task assigned to employee from the database
+This is a frontend website for my final project.
+It focuses on managing employee tasks.
+Users can view a list of employees, modify their details, or delete them.
+Additionally, by clicking on the details button, users can access more information about each employee.

+The website also includes a page where users can create new employees.
+This functionality allows users to add new employees to both the list and the database.

+Furthermore, there is a page that displays a list of tasks assigned to each employee, sourced from the database.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Class Diagram